ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/security-measures.md

 ## TVM Upgrade 2023.07

-TVM Upgrade 2023.07  were analyzed for security and potential vulnerabilities.
+Audit for security and potential vulnerabilities in TVM Upgrade 2023.07.

 **Audit Firm**: Trail of Bits
 **Audit Report**: